MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--customization-and-development.md

 - Solution design is carefully considered; constraints are understood and approaches to avoid or mitigate these are implemented.
 - Low code solutions make use of source control to help manage the release process.
 The release process includes metrics which can be shared within the organization to show the benefit of the low code solutions.
 - Low code solutions use metrics from tools such as Application Insights to measure adoption.
 This allows decisions to be made as to where to focus effort on successful applications and cancel or rework unsuccessful applications.
 These metrics are published and shared within the organization.
-- There is an active process for testing and for user evaluation and feedback, which is used to drive a roadmap for ongoing enhancements.
+- There is an active process for testing and for user evaluation and feedback, which is used to drive a road map for ongoing enhancements.
 - Lifecycle of the solutions is anticipated, and the solution considered.
 - Standardized User-Centric-Design processes are to ensure that the solution meets the needs of the users and is designed appropriately for the audience.
 - The organization continues to invest in Training for the Citizen developers and in the tools to support them.